SA-Butler/Challenge18-Tabeau/README.md

 ***** Please read *****
 ## Compliance with Rubric

+The Tableau data is in the form of a tableau workbook constructed using tableau desktop.

 Map (25 points)

 Markers for all bike stations (5 points) --- See Summer Destinations NYC